Chronic Pain Management

 Pain that lasts longer than three months can begin being categorized as chronic.
 It is important to be evaluated by a pain specialist to determine if there is an underlying condition or an untreated injury affecting you.

 Once a medical professional has established you are suffering from chronic pain you can then begin creating a treatment plan.
-Treatments can include traditional chronic pain management, alternative pain management, and interventional pain management techniques to effectively treat your pain.
+There are different types of pain management that can treat chronic pain.
+Theses treatments can include traditional chronic pain management, alternative pain management, and interventional pain management techniques to effectively treat your pain.
 Chronic pain management treatments may utilize:

 These options can be utilized by a patient under the guidance of a pain management specialist who can develop a plan that is safe and effective.